sommarskog/sql-docs/docs/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md

  The **Accepted NTLM SPNs** variable is needed when more than one SPN knows a server.
 When a client attempts to connect to the server using a valid SPN that the server doesn't know, service binding fails.
 To avoid this problem, users can specify several SPNs representing the server using the **Accepted NTLM SPNs**. **Accepted NTLM SPNs** is a series of SPNs separated by semicolons.
 For example, to allow the SPNs **MSSQLSvc/ HostName1.Contoso.com** and **MSSQLSvc/ HostName2.Contoso.com**, type **MSSQLSvc/HostName1.Contoso.com;MSSQLSvc/HostName2.Contoso.com** in the **Accepted NTLM SPNs** box.
 The variable has a maximum length of 2,048 characters. **Accepted NTLM SPNs** is on the **Protocols for MSSQLSERVER Properties (Advanced Tab)** in [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager.

-## Enabling Extended Protection for the Database Engine
+## Enabling Extended Protection for the database engine

 To use **Extended Protection**, both the server and the client must have an operating system that supports **Extended Protection** and must be enabled on the operating system.
 For more information about how to enable **Extended Protection** for the operating system, see [Extended Protection for Authentication](/dotnet/framework/WCF/feature-details/extended-protection-for-authentication-overview).